mohammed-khamees/reading-notes401/Hooks.md

 - Don’t call Hooks from regular JavaScript functions.
 Instead, you can:
   1. Call Hooks from React function components.
-  2. Call Hooks from custom Hooks (we’ll learn about them on the next page).
+  2. Call Hooks from custom Hooks.